xenial-io/Tasty/docs/input/docs/plugins/10-plugins.md

 Order: 10
 ---

-`Tasty` is very open and flexible from the ground up, because almost everything is based on plugins.
+Because almost everything is based on plugins, `Tasty` is very open and flexible from the ground up.
 You can use a lot of built in plugins or create your own.

 # Anatomy of a plugin